 When optional alarms are fitted to a loop powered indicator the configuration menu is extended as shown in Fig 12.
-The additional functions appear between the 'SEt' and the 'C- - P' functions for the BA304E and between 'bAr' and 'C- -P' for the BA324E indicator.
+The additional functions appear between the 'SEt' and the 'C--P' functions for the BA307E and BA308E indicators, and between 'bAr' and 'C--P' for the BA327E and BA328E indicators.
 For simplicity, Fig 12 only shows the additional functions for alarm 1, but alarm 2 has identical functions.

 The following table summaries each of the alarm configuration functions and includes a cross reference to more detailed information.
-Again only the functions on Alarm 1 are listed, but alarm 2 has identical facilities.
+Again only the functions on alarm 1 are listed, but alarm 2 has identical facilities